kubefleet-dev/kubefleet-cookbook/approval-request-metric-collector/README.md

 From the `az acr create` output, note down the login server (e.g., `myfleetacr.azurecr.io`).

+> Note: Users can also create their own registry to push their docker images, it doesn't have to be ACR.

 ### 2. Build and Push Images

 Export registry and tag variables: